mathurin186/NutanixKarbon/README.md

 **Navigate to the new directory to continue...**

-## What do I do???
+## What do I do now???
 ------------------

+Log into Prism Central and navigate to Karbon.
 Go through the motions of creating a cluster:
 - Select Development Cluster
 - Ensure that you select the cluster you want to deploy to (Version and Host OS don't matter for a basic cluster)
 - Select the Node Network that has internet access
 - KNOW that Flannel is the default network provider for Karbon's internal communication
-- Very important to put in your cluster login information
+- Very important to put in your Prism Central cluster login information as Karbon does the deployment through PC.
+- Select a previously created Storage Container from Prism Element as your primary storage.
+- Leave everything else as default.

-After creation, download a new KubeConfig file.
+After creation, download a new Kubeconfig file.
 Understand that this is only live for 24 hours and will need to be redownloaded.